Farming

 The estate runs a small flock of free-range chickens and guinea fowl.
 Over the years many traditional breeds of chicken have lived here: Derbyshire Redcap, Buff Orpington, Araucana, Light Sussex, Maran and Poland to name but a few.
 Also, a number of hybrid chickens rescued from battery farms at the end of their working lives, who once rested and rehabilitated have gone on to have many more active years here at Waltham.
 Each year we allow our broody hens to sit, resulting in an eclectic mix of colouration within the chicks born to the flock, as their heritage shines through.
 From time to time the flock is restocked, usually after a fox attack.
 Despite fencing and electric wire, this is an inevitable hazard of living alongside our neighbouring wild foxes.
 The chickens have the run of the Chicken Orchard, creating dust baths under the old fruit trees and foraging for seeds and insects.
 Their eggs are in high demand and feature in the salads and baked goods in the tearoom.
 The guinea fowl roam as a wild flock but can often be found in the chicken run as breakfast is served.
 Throughout the day they venture out, visiting the farmyard and fields as the mood takes them.
 At night they roost in the oak trees.
 A noisy bird, travelling as a pack, the guinea fowl are a favourite with visitors.

-Produce from the farm is used by the main house and The Barn and is also available to staff.
 The public can access seasonal produce through our Vegetable Box Scheme and Farm Shop.

 Visit our farm shop